Dimillian/ACHNBrowserUI/Readme.md

 ![Image](images/promo3.png?)

+# Important notes:
+The project `main` branch is now updated to `Xcode 12 beta 1`.

+There is a lot of SwiftUI issues that will be worked on as new betas arrive.
+For now it compile and will use the best & latest features of Swift 5.3 and SwiftUI.

+If you want to compile using the stable version of Xcode (11), you can checkout the `legacy` branch.
+This is the branch used to ship the app on the App Store until iOS 14 is released.

+# Features
 This is a full featured Animal Crossing helper application written entirely in SwiftUI.

-# Features
 * Configureable dashboard to track your fishes, bugs, collection progress, active events, daily tasks, todos and much more.
 * See the active critters this month and catch em all!
 * Music player for K.K.
 Slider's songs - plays when app is in background!